SimaticResearchActivity/FBAEM/README.md

 ## Extending *FABE*

+### Global architecture of *FBAE*

+*FBAE* is structured into 3 layers :

+- *Session layer* (made of `SessionLayer` class) is the layer responsible for performance evaluation.
+It requests Total-order broadcasts from the *Algorithm layer*.
+- *Algorithm layer* (made of `AlgoLayer` factory class and its subclasses) is the layer responsible for putting in place Total-order guarantees, once messages have been exchanged between processes by the *Communication layer*.
+- *Communication layer* (made of `CommLayer` factory class and its subclasses, and also of `CommPeer` factory class and its subclasses) is the layer responsible for exchanging messages between processes.

+The interfaces between these layers are the following:

+- *Session layer* / *Algorithm layer*

+    - *Session layer* ==> *Algorithm layer*

+         - *Session layer* calls `AlgoLayer`'s `executeAndProducedStatistics()` method to launch *Algorithm layer*.
+Note that we stay in `executeAndProducedStatistics()` method until *Algorithm layer* is done executing.
+         - Then it calls `totalOrderBroadcast()` method for each total-order broadcast it has to make.
+         - Finally it calls `terminate()` method to tell the *Algorithm layer* than it can shutdwon.

+     - *Algorithm layer* ==> *Session layer*
+         - Once *Algorithm layer* considers it is fully initialized locally, it calls `callbackInitDone()` method in *Session layer*.
+         - Each time a message can be delivered, it calls `callbackDeliver()` method.

+- *Algorithm layer* / *Communication layer*

+    - *Algorithm layer* ==> *Communication layer*

+         - *Algorithm layer* calls `CommLayer`'s `initHost()` method when it wants to be able to accept connections from other processes.
+         - And/or it calls `CommLayer`'s `connectToHost()` method when it wants to establish a connection with another process.
+         - Then it call `CommLayer`'s `waitForMsg()` method.
+Note that we stay in `waitForMsg()` method until *Communication layer* detect a pre-specified number of disconnections (see parameter `maxDisconnections` of `waitForMsg()` method).
+         - When *Algorithm layer* needs to send a message to another process, it can use:

+             - `CommPeer`'s `send()` lethod to send a message to a single process.
+             - `CommLayer`'s `broadcastMsg()` method to broadcast a message to all processes connected to this process.

+         - *Algorithm layer* calls `CommPeer`'s `disconnect()` method when it wants to disconnect from a peer process.

+    - *Communication layer* ==> *Algorithm layer*

+         - When *Communication layer* receives a message, it calls either `callbackHandleMessageAsHost()` or `callbackHandleMessageAsNonHostPeer()` method in *Algorithm layer*.

 ### Adding another Total-Order broadcast algorithm

-If you want to add another Total-Order broadcast algorithm, inspire yourself from:
+If you want to add another Total-Order broadcast algorithm:

+1. Make a new subclass of `AlgoLayer` by inspiring yourself from:

     - `SequencerAlgoLayer.h` to declare the class implementing your algorithm,
     - `SequencerAlgoLayer.cpp` to define this class,
     - `SequencerAlgoLayerMsg.h` to define the identifier and the structure of each message used by your algorithm.

+2. Modify `main.cpp` to integrate your new class:

+    - In `main` function, modify `parser` variable intialization in order to specify (in the same way as letter `'S'` in string `"\n\t\t\t\t\t\tS = Sequencer based"` specifies `'S'` as the letter for *Sequencer algorithm*) the letter which will specify your added algorithm.
+    - In `concreteAlgoLayer()` function, add a `case` with this new letter to create an instance of your class.

 ### Adding another communication protocol

-If you want to add another Total-Order broadcast algorithm, inspire yourself from:
+If you want to add another communication protocol:

+1. Make a new subclass of `CommLayer` by inspiring yourself from:

     - `EnetCommLayer.h` to declare the class implementing your usage of the protocol,
     - `EnetCommLayer.h` to define this class,

+2. Make a new subclass of `CommPeer` by inspiring yourself from:
     - `EnetCommPeer.h` to declare the classe representing a peer in your usage of the protocol,
     - `EnetCommPeer.cpp` to define this class.

+3. Modify `main.cpp` to integrate your new class:

+    - In `main` function, modify `parser` variable intialization in order to specify (in the same way as letter `'e'` in string `"\n\t\t\t\t\ŧ\t\te = Enet (reliable)"` specifies `'e'` as the letter for *Enet (reliable)*) the letter which will specify your added communication protocol.
+    - In `concreteCommLayer()` function, add a `case` with this new letter to create an instance of your `CommLayer` subclass.
+    - Note: There is nothing to do in `main.cpp` concerning new `CommPeer` subclass, as creation of instances of this subclass will be done inside your `CommLayer` subclass.